davidbkemp/advanced-elasticsearch-training/04-function-score-exercises.md

 Write a function_score query that gives a score of

-- 30.0 to 31.0 to premier
+- 30 + x to premier
-- 20.0 to 21.0 to highlight
+- 20 + x to highlight
-- 10.0 to 11.0 to standard
+- 10 + x to standard

-Where x is reflects how close the property price is to 800.
+Where x is a value between 0 and 1 that reflects how close the property price is to 800.
 For example,

 - A premier property with a price of 800 should get a score of 31.0
 - A highlight property with a price of 460 should get a score something like 20.83